Updated: Oct 11

 What kinds of litigation should employers be worried about once the economy starts to reopen?
 This was a common question raised by some of our clients.
 We noticed that the California economy is slowly reopening, so we can start analyzing the top areas of concern.
+You should immediately consult with a California Employment Attorney and properly report COVID violations in California.

 There is a patchwork of legislation on paid leave that workers in California must be very careful to negotiate.
-Here are, for instance, a few federal, state and local leave laws that may apply to a Los Angeles employer:
+Here are, for instance, a few federal, state, and local leave laws that may apply to a Los Angeles employer:

 Coronavirus Response Act (FFCRA) for Families First